-Every Crested Gecko is unique in appearance — no two look the same.
+No two look the same.
 Each Crested Gecko will have slightly different patterns and colors.

-The Crested Gecko can have a variety of colors that include shades of yellow, brown, grey, orange, and red.
+These include shades of yellow, brown, grey, orange, and red.

-It can change color.
 When this occurs, it’s called being “fired up” and makes the Crested Gecko’s color darker and more vibrant.
 Being fired up can happen for several reasons such as fear or anxiety, happiness, excitement, and even because of environmental changes like humidity or temperature.
 The opposite is called being “fired down” when the Crested Gecko is a paler version of itself.
 This happens when it is sleeping or relaxing.

 Young Crested Geckos shed their skin approximately once a week.
 In contrast, adults only shed their skin about once a month (or sometimes every couple of months).

 In fact, it is one of the largest of the species.
 As adults, the Crested Gecko can reach anywhere from 5-9 inches, making it almost twice the size of its smaller counterparts.

-The Crested Gecko has two rows of spines that go from its head to its tail.
+These spines go from its head to its tail.

-Some, but not all, Crested Geckos can be pretty talkative.
+18. Some, but not all, Crested Geckos can be pretty talkative.

 When the Crested Gecko wants to attempt to ward off a predator or call a mate, it will make a noise that sounds like a high-pitched chirp.